 Private property is sacrosanct in legally advanced nations as it was in medieval England.
 The Doomsday legacy may be the greatest accomplishment of William the Conqueror’s reign by establishing property rights (albeit first for him and his friends).

 The basic idea that one could hold land under the Kings authority and have a legal system to protect it advanced the idea of property rights by law.
 This was the central political posture of John Locke’s 2nd Treatise of Government written in 1688.
-Essentially, Locke was defining the purpose of government as “the protection of private property”.
+Essentially, Locke (right) was defining the purpose of government as “the protection of private property”.
 It is the fundamental difference that separates those areas of the western world that use their legal system to protect private property rights, as opposed to governments who do not.
-The great differences of western nations economic advancements incorporating government protected property rights, or lack thereof, are rooted in King William’s Doomsday Book of 1087.
+The great differences of western nations economic advancements incorporating government protected property rights, or lack thereof, are first rooted in King William’s Doomsday Book of 1087.